 It takes at least 10 to 15 years before an HPV infection can lead to abnormal cells, a preliminary stage of cancer or full-blown cancer.
 By getting vaccinated at a young age, you protect yourself against cancer caused by HPV later in life.

-Is the vaccine equally effective in men and women?
+HPV vaccine equally effective in men and women

 Does the HPV vaccine help cure you if you already have an HPV infection?

 No, if you are already infected before you get vaccinated, the vaccine will not help cure you of HPV infection.
-Your body has to clear the virus on its own.
+This infographic (in Dutch) shows key information about HPV and the vaccination.
+It also includes information on the side effects your child may experience after the vaccination.